BCC-PHM/geoManipulatoR/README.md

 The package includes a bundled lookup dataset containing:

-- LSOA-level IMD scores
+- LSOA-level IMD scores 2025
-- Population counts
+- 2024 Population predictions from NOMIS
-- Higher geography codes and names
+- Higher geography codes and names from data.gov.uk

-All IMD aggregation is performed **locally** using this packaged dataset, ensuring results are reproducible and independent of external services.
+Where LSOA do not perfectly fit into higher geographies best-fit lookups were used.

 ---